1986

 - Whole Lotta Shakin’ Goin’ On (Dave Williams/Sonny David)

-RON WOOD with PAUL SCHAFFER:
+RON WOOD with PAUL SHAFFER:

 with RAY CHARLES: